Judge to decide if Montreal class-action lawsuits over homelessness concerns can move forward

 The second group represents residents near Devonshire Park, where there was a shelter at the Hôtel Dieu de Montréal that now serves as a warming centre.

-The lawyer representing the two groups says their case is based on a lack of means to prevent residents’ safety concerns.
+The lawyer representing the two citizen groups says their cases are based on a lack of means to prevent residents’ safety concerns.

 The hearings could conclude Wednesday, but a third date is scheduled if necessary for Jan.
 28. The judge is then expected to make a decision on whether the case will go ahead.